Our Mission

 Mission Statement

-The Foundation for the Equestrian Arts was formed to support the continuing existence of French Classical Equitation.
+The Foundation for the Equestrian Arts was formed in 2010 to support the continuing existence of French Classical Equitation.
 We do this through teaching lessons, offering educational seminars, publishing books on the topic (particularly by rarely heard historic writers but also by contemporary trainers working in this manner).
 We support the continuation of this ancient art by credentialing trainers and teachers working this way, and by offering life-long support to actively credentialed trainers and instructors.
 We also support the continuing existence of French Classical Equitation through any other means that we feel will help preserve this imperiled art.

 Equitation as an art form, as a means of expressing the beauty of the connection between one individual rider and one individual horse, has a long and rich history.
 Many trainers across time have written and spoken eloquently of this deep and peaceful conversation.
-Great classical training offers us wonderful riding horses.
+Great French classical training offers us wonderful riding horses.
 Horses trained in this way remain for decades a delightful partner and a deepening joy to ride.

 The ancient, deeply connected voices are fading behind the noisy clamor of modern competition and the push to market new trends and make money from new concepts.
 Ancient, quieter, deeply investigated ways of interacting with the horse are at risk of disappearing entirely.
 This old form of equitation is well worth preserving.
 Along with the horse connection, this older way of working supports the human mind and heart in balance.